By Paula Parker

 Wat Phra That Doi

-Suthep is a must see attraction in Chiang Mai.
+Suthep is a must see Buddhist temple in Chiang Mai.

 Not only will you get to see this impressive Buddhist Temple but you will also get to take in the spectacular views of Chiang Mai.

-Chiang Mai is the perfect destination in Thailand if you love Buddhist temples; the city is literally oozing with them and deciding on which temples to visit can be somewhat overwhelming.
+Chiang Mai is the perfect destination in Thailand if you love Buddhist temples; the city is literally oozing with them and deciding on what temples to visit can be somewhat overwhelming.

 If your time in Chiang Mai is limited like ours was, we would suggest that your first stop be a visit to Wat Phra That Doi Suthep.

 Wat Phra That is one of the most sacred temples in Northern Thailand and a popular destination for both Thais and tourists alike.